 Orange, TX —

-Mr. and Mrs. Cloyd W. Mouton, Sr. of Orange celebrated their 60th wedding anniversary on March 15th with a family party, hosted by their children at their home.
+Mr. and Mrs. James (Jim) and Wanda Sue Hunter of West Orange celebrated their 60th wedding anniversary on October 3rd with a family party hosted by their children at their home in West Orange.

 - More Anniversaries Headlines